Fibromyalgia

 • Tenderness in specific pressure points

-• Sleep disorders and restless nights
+• Sleep disturbances and restless sleep

 • Difficulty concentrating and memory problems